Russ Harvey Consulting - Computer and Internet Services

 These are some of the common manufacturers of routers:

-The reliability of these routers varies and you should do some research before purchasing a new router and should replace anything over a few years old.
+The reliability of these routers varies and you should do some research before purchasing a new router.
+Replace anything more than a few years old.

 For example, there are security vulnerabilities in D-Link products that contributed significantly to botnet attacks: